TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/Redshift/readme.md

 a) To insert data using Insert activity.

-b) Update the data using Update activity.
+b) Update data using Update activity.

-c) Delete the data using Delete activity.
+c) Delete data using Delete activity.

 d) To fetch data using Query activity from Redshift database.